 Where are Ascend schools located?

-Ascend schools are located in the Brooklyn, New York neighborhoods of Brownsville, Bushwick, Canarsie, East Flatbush, East Brooklyn, Cypress Hills, and Prospect Lefferts Gardens.
+Ascend schools are located in the Brooklyn, New York neighborhoods of Brownsville, Bushwick, Canarsie, East Flatbush, East New York, Cypress Hills, and Lefferts Gardens.

 All Ascend teachers work in newly renovated buildings that communicate our aspirations for teaching and learning through carefully chosen design detail.
 Ascend schools are never co-located with Department of Education schools, so there is no conflict over building resources.